User Manual¶

 You can use the fact that the current state will remain unchanged to copy a preset to a new location.

-1. In Playing mode, select the preset you want to copy
+Playingmode, select the preset you want to copy - Switch to

-3. Send the Program Change message for where you want the preset to be copied
+Program Changemessage for where you want the preset to be copied - You’re now in

 Editing the current preset